papajessie/swcdocs/translate.md

     eqpRebelATAPHalfSkin_name 'Enhanced AT-AP Walker'
     eqpRebelArcticHailfire_description 'These IG-227 Hailfire droids have been retrofitted for increased effectiveness in sub-zero temperatures.
 They employ a powerful missle volley, but have light armor and will need protection.' eqpRebelArcticHailfire_name 'Cold-weather Hailfire Droid'
     eqpRebelArtoo_description 'This pair of droids has a knack for trouble.
-Threepio follows his companion into combat as Artoo closes in to disable and damage enemy turrets.
+Threepio follows his companion into combat as Artoo closes in at increased speed to disable and damage enemy turrets.
 Upgrading this equipment increases the range of the effect.' eqpRebelArtoo_name 'Artoo & Threepio'
     eqpRebelBarracksSummonHeavyMirror_description 'A guard wave of [c][FFC25B]1 Marksman[-][/c] will appear from each Barrack shortly after the battle starts.
 Additional guard waves will periodically appear during the battle. [c][FFC25B]Research higher levels of this Guard Reserve to make Marksmen appear more often.[-][/c]' eqpRebelBarracksSummonHeavyMirror_name 'Guard Reserve: Anti-infantry'